Gov. JB Pritzker Issues 'Stay At Home Order' For Illinois Starting Saturday, Amid COVID-19 Pandemic

-CHICAGO (CBS) — After more than two weeks of asking Illinois residents to stay home as much as possible during the coronavirus outbreak, sources tell CBS 2 that Gov. JB Pritzker is issuing a statewide “stay at home” order, starting at 5 p.m.
+CHICAGO (CBS) — After more than two weeks of asking Illinois residents to stay home as much as possible during the coronavirus outbreak, Gov. JB Pritzker is issuing a statewide “stay at home” order, starting at 5 p.m.
 Saturday through April 7.

 “As this epidemic has progressed, we have had to make some hard decisions,” Pritzker said Friday afternoon.
 “To avoid the loss of potentially tens of thousands of lives, we must enact an immediate stay at home order for the state of Illinois, so that is the action that I’m announcing today.”

+“We have seen what bold measures have yielded in places like Japan, and Singapore, and South Korea; and, sadly, we are witnessing what is not happening around the world in countries that did not mobilize.
+The coronavirus will not go away by happenstance.
+We must be intentional about taking steps to flatten the curve,” Lightfoot said.
+“Now is not the time for half measures.”

+Lightfoot already had issued an order mandating anyone in Chicago who has tested positive for COVID-19, or who is showing symptoms, to stay home.

-The governor said people will still be able to go out to get food from the grocery, to get medical supplies from the pharmacy, to visit their doctor or healthcare provider, to fill up their car at the gas station, or to go for a run, hike, or walk with their dog.
-He also said many people will still be able to go to work.
+The governor and mayor said, under the statewide “stay at home” order, people will still be able to go out to get food from the grocery, to get medical supplies from the pharmacy, to visit their doctor or healthcare provider, to fill up their car at the gas station, or to go for a run, hike, or walk with their dog as long as they practice social distancing.
+Pritzker also said many people will still be able to go to work.

 “For the vast majority of you already taking precautions, your lives will not change very much,” Pritzker said.
 “There is absolutely no need to rush out to a grocery store or a gas station.
 On Sunday, and Monday, and Tuesday, and every day thereafter, those will be available to you.”